HSAR/CloudAppDevDocs/protocol/endpoints.md

 Request Token = /api/songs/{songid}/token GET
 =======
 Request token at start of editing.
+Expects URI parameters.

+* prevToken (optional)

+If prevToken is given, the endpoint will attempt to refresh an old token that has expired after the 2-hour limit.
+If no parameters given, will generate a new token for a new channel.
+To be used for clients requesting a connection at page load.

 Search = /api/songs/search?query=XYZ&sort=ABC&token=DEF GET
 ===========================================================